Come Back To Me

 "Yeah," I said, snuggling closer to String, "me too.
 I'm just glad we got through this okay."

-"Me, too, Cait," String said.
-"Me, too."
+"Me, too, Cait, me too."
 Just then, I noticed String's eyes get real serious.
 "Something wrong, String?"
 I asked him.

 "Cait, I have a confession to make.
 When that car hit me, I was goin' a little fast.
 I was tryin' to get back to you as soon as I could, and I guess I pushed it too far."
 He lowered his head, but I caught his chin with my hand and forced him to look me in the eyes.
 "Cait, I'm sorry."